10 Different Types of Sheep Breeds That Produce Milk

 8. Bovec Sheep

 Bovec is a race of domestic cattle from the Soča or Isonzo valleys, presently in Slovenia.
-However, sheep farmers named the breed Bovec or Plezzo in Slovenian, and Italians refer to them as Trentarka in the Trente valley.
+However, sheep farmers named the breed Bovec or Plezzo in Slovenian, and Italians refer to them as Trentarka in the Trente Valley.

 Bovec sheep’s heads, short ears, and bare bellies have convex contoured chairs.
-The short, flattering legs feature an angle in your back legs that easily allows you to walk over hilly wetlands.
+The short, flattering legs feature an angle in your back legs that allows you to walk over hilly wetlands.

 They are highly adapted to local climatic conditions, socialized in herds, and amiable.
 In 210 breastfeeding days, Bovec ewes produce 480 pounds of milk.